Jcct100/static-content-test/README.md

 16)I wrote the first code to test if a valid URL will return a 200 HTTP status code.

-17)I wrote the second test to see if invalid URL should return a 400 HTTP status code.
+17)I wrote the second test to see if an invalid URL should return a 400 HTTP status code.

-18)The last test I found it quite hard to write but I managed to pass the test  after some trial and error.
+18)The last test I found it quite hard to code but I managed to pass the test  after some thinking outside of the box.

-19)All three tests passes when I do yarn test in the terminal.
+19)I tested each one separately while coding but if you do yarn test in the terminal all three tests will passed.